khitermedachraf/portfolio2.0/README.md

 # **_my-professional-portfolio_** project

+> Microverse Module 01 Project: This is my working portfolio.
+Inside you will find my background information, contacts, and project showcase.
+Built with HTML, CSS and JavaScript.

 > Description: This is a professional project with Micoverse, This project was built to show My professional work and hard-skills as a full-stack web developer.

 ## Deployment